We are committed to protecting your privacy.

 QCAT continually assesses our business group and work units' compliance with the information privacy principles.

-If you want to check the extent to which the information privacy principles currently apply to your transactions with us, you should either:
+If you would like to check the extent to which the information privacy principles currently apply to your transactions with us, you can:

-- obtain the assistance of the Department of Justice and Attorney-Generals’s privacy contact officer on 07 3239 3439
+- contact the Department of Justice and Attorney-Generals’s privacy contact officer on 07 3227 7618

 - email the Privacy Unit at firstname.lastname@example.org.

-For more information, visit the visit the privacy page on the Department of Justice and Attorney-General's website.
+For more information, please visit the privacy page on the Department of Justice and Attorney-General's website.

 When you purchase an item at QCAT, your personal and financial details are protected at all stages of the transaction.
 In order to process your payment we need to know your name, party details and credit card details.